SkinnyPeteTheGiraffe/color/site/docs/home.md

 * Supports CSS [color-names](https://www.w3schools.com/colors/colors_names.asp)
 * Written in Typescript (this one could be subjective)
 * Easy to use, and well documented
-* Lightweight and dependency free, so no need to worry about unnecessary bloat when installing **n-color** into your project
+* Lightweight and dependency free, so no need to worry about unnecessary bloat when installing this library into your project
 * Stable and consistent results, enforcing strict unit testing to ensure outputs are always the same before any changes are accepted into the library

 ## Getting Started